danieldrojas/gt-readme-generator-nodejs/README.md

 # Title this is a guide

 # Description

-A terminal command line application that generates readme upon user's input
+A terminal command line application that generates readme.md files based on user's input

 ![NPM](https://img.shields.io/badge/Js-NPM-red)